allan7yin/CreditCardTransactionMatching/README.md

 # About

-- This is a quick credit card transaction matching solution.
+- This is a quick credit card transaction matching solution built with [FastAPI](https://fastapi.tiangolo.com/).
 The aim is to create a rewards calculation system that calculates the total monthly reward points earned based on a customer's credit card purchases.
-- This simple server has one API endpoint, which consumes a list of transactions, and computes the max earn from that list, for the user that transacted on those transactions.
+- This simple server has 2 API endpoints.
+  - One consumes a list of transactions, and computes the max earn from that list, for the user that transacted on those transactions.
+  - The other allows for the creation of rules, so the system can take on different rules and transactions

 # How to Run